THIS IS NOT A HISTORICAL RECORD. AS PER TRUMPIAN LOGIC, NO APOLOGIES MADE FOR ERRORS, EXAGGERATION, OMISSIONS, BAD TASTE OR MISREPRESENTATIONS.

 But back to the Leaker.
 The terms were clear.
 The document could be removed from the office but it had to be done late at night.
 It could be out of the office for no more than two to three hours and had to be returned before first light in the morning.
 No more than two TWS people to be involved and a maximum of two trusted journalists.

 The journalists could not keep the document but could only view it and make notes.
 And they could not name the source.
 They were to ensure that the relevant department was not named in the article.
 And it had to be done within the week.
 It was Monday October 4th .
-I made some very cryptic phone calls telling people I had something they wanted but they couldn’t know what it was or where it came from.
+I made some very cryptic phone calls telling people I had something they wanted but that they couldn’t know exactly what it was or where it came from.
+They had to trust me.

 They were to meet me the following day for a briefing.
 I flew to Canberra the next morning.
 On October 6th, I met with the chosen journalists and one person from the Wilderness Society to brief them.